rahilrahimi/Calculator/README.md

 - styles.css: CSS file for styling the calculator.
 - index.js: JavaScript file containing the calculator logic.

+## Accessing the Calculator App

+You can access the Calculator App here: ( https://rahilrahimi.github.io/Calculator/ )

 # Credits

 Created with 💖 by [Rachel.M].